kalim-git/PWC-Switzerland-Diversity-Inclusion-Power-BI-Virtual-Internship-/README.md

 - Average Performance rating: women

 ## Object
-The object of this analysis is to create a dashboard in PowerBI for Call Center Manager about Diversity & Inclusion that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
+The object of this analysis is to create a dashboard in PowerBI to represent HR data, particularly focusing on gender related KPIs.
+Also to identify and discuss potential root causes for the slow progress in achieving gender balance at the executive management level.

 ## KPIs include (but not limited to):
 - Hiring
 - Promotions (this year)